 - Median Age: 33.7

 - Unemployment Rate: 5.0%

-Des Moines is not only one of the best mid-size cities—but it’s also a top city to live in after the pandemic!
-The “Hartford of the West” is a great place to jumpstart your insurance career as the region is an insurance hub, but Des Moines still offers plenty of other opportunities with major employers like Wells Fargo and Principal.
-Beyond job opportunities, there are plenty of things to do in Des Moines, like finding your new favorite coffee shops, clubs, and shops in the historic Downtown Des Moines neighborhood, East Village.
-Take a walk through the Blank Park Zoo, ride over 800 miles of biking trails, or shop local vendors at the Downtown Farmers Market.
+Des Moines is not only one of the best mid-size cities—it’s also one of the most affordable cities to live in!
+The “Hartford of the West” is a great place to jumpstart your insurance career as the region is an insurance hub, plus Des Moines offers plenty of jobs with major employers like Wells Fargo and Principal.
+Beyond great job opportunities for young professionals, there are plenty of things to do in Des Moines, like finding your new favorite coffee places, clubs, and shops in the historic Downtown Des Moines neighborhood, East Village—one of the best neighborhoods for young professionals in Des Moines.
+Take a walk through the Blank Park Zoo, bike 800+ miles of trails, or shop local vendors at the Downtown Farmers Market.
 The Des Moines art scene promises additional attractions, like the Des Moines Art Center, Pappajohn Sculpture Park, and the Des Moines Art Festival, which is a 25-year-old tradition!

 - Population: 246,034

 - Home Price: $217,000 median purchase price; $959 median monthly rent